 “Oh, well, did you spy any turkeys?
 It looks like there are lots of tracks around here”

 “No turkeys in sight right now,” said Tim.
 “But I was thinking–what if we eat fish instead of turkey this year?”

 “Fish?” asked his dad.

 “Yeah, fish,” Tim said as they walked home.
 “I don’t think the Pilgrims actually ate turkey.
 That’s a bunch of gobbledygook.
 We should have a traditional meal this year.”

-They turned a corner in the trail and Tim turned back for a second.
+They turned a corner in the trail and Tim glanced back for a second.
 Tom winked from his hiding place under the trees.
 Tim winked back.

-And all lived happily ever after, always enjoying the Thanksgiving feast–with fish as the main course some years, and spaghetti and meatballs other years.
+And all lived happily ever after, always enjoying the Thanksgiving feast–with fish as the main course some years, and spaghetti other years.